Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

 ![Function](../Images/Image_Processing/Detecting_Red.png)

-The level of color detection can be determined by the number of pixels that are detected of a color using the upper and lower bounds.
-This can be adjusted to detect the ball at longer distances when the pixels are smaller.
+This can be adjusted to detect the ball at longer distances when the amount of pixels repersenting the object are smaller.
 The Big O analysis of this function would be O(n) because it is an iterative function that will go through all of the pixels provided [1].

 *Distance and Coordinates*